gvwilson/sensibleadventures/short-stories/litany.md

 but some are,
 you know,
 alien humans,
-and some are just…aliens."
+and some are just...aliens."
 He looked into a distance that wasn't there in the room.
-"We've all been…summoned.
+"I think we're all going somewhere.
-I don't know how I know that, but I do."
+A caravan, maybe, or a pilgrimage."

 Doctor Biczo nodded.
 "Thank you, Robbie.